quasientio/pal/docs/user/docs/cli-reference.md

 - **Name vs UUID**: Arguments can be names or UUIDs; the tool auto-detects
 - **Prefix matching** (`-s`): Useful for bulk cleanup of test resources
 - **Return code**: Returns the number of errors encountered (0 = success)
+- **Direct mode**: Removes from backing store only (doesn't unregister from PAL directory if it was registered there)
+- **Registry mode vs Direct mode**: Use registry mode for full cleanup (unregister + delete backing store), use direct mode for quick local log deletion

 ---